subfuzion/envtpl/README.md

     cat greeting.tpl | envtpl > out.txt  # writes "Hello mary" to out.txt

+## Template Functions

+In addition to the small set of template functions that come standard with Go, `envtpl` also incorporates [sprig] for additional, commonly used functions.

+For example:

+    echo "Greetings, {{.USER | title}}" | envtpl  # writes "Greetings, Mary" to stdout

 ## Building the envtpl executable

 The `build.sh` script can be used to build the `envtpl` executable.
 If you provide